Switzerland

 In Switzerland, both the employer and the employee pay social security contributions.
 On average, employers have to pay 9.5% social contribution to the local authorities.

-To learn more about the Social Security Tax in Europe we invite you to read this article on social security tax rates for Employers across the Europe.
+To learn more about the Social Security Tax in Europe we invite you to read this article on Social security tax rates for Employers across Europe.

 We know European markets